linzi-v7/Rock-Paper-Scissors/README.md

 # Rock Paper Scissors - Console Game

-Welcome to **Rock Paper Scissors**, a small web-based game that simulates the classic game of "Rock, Paper, Scissors" in the browser's console.
-This game runs for **5 rounds**.
-The computer randomly selects a choice, and the human player is prompted to enter their choice.
+Welcome to **Rock Paper Scissors**, a small web-based game that simulates the classic game of "Rock, Paper, Scissors" in the browser.
+This game runs until someone reaches 5 points.
+The computer randomly selects a choice, and the human player is free to choose their choice from the buttons.
 This project is one of the foundations projects in The Odin Project web development course.

 ## How to Play

-1. Open your browser's Developer Tools (Console tab) to check scores as the game runs.
-   - In Google Chrome: Right-click on the page > Inspect > Console tab.
-   - In Firefox: Right-click on the page > Inspect > Console tab.
-2. The game will automatically start.
-3. You will be prompted to enter your choice (`rock`, `paper`, or `scissors`) for 5 rounds.
+1. Choose your choice from one of the buttons displayed.
-4. The computer will randomly generate its choice each round.
+2. The computer will randomly generate its choice each round.
-5. After 5 rounds, the final score will be displayed.
+3. First to 5 points wins.
+5. At the end, a winner is declared.

 ## Game Rules